 Maersk Broker offer a wide range of career paths mainly within shipbroking and advisory services.
 As a shipbroker you may begin your career as a trainee; after graduation you will gradually work your way up the ladder to become a senior broker.

 In contrast, the Advisory Services department is recruiting for a variety of roles including maritime asset managers, financial advisors, business analysts or researchers.

 Although we hire shipbrokers at all stages along the path to becoming a senior shipbroker, many of our brokers start by joining our Shipbroker Trainee Programme.
-This one-year programme includes on-the-job training as an essential shipbroking discipline as well as online certification courses.
+This programme includes on-the-job training as well as e-learning and classroom training.
 To become a trainee with Maersk Broker, we prefer applicants who have a bachelor degree, commercial mind-set, high proficiency in written and spoken English, and most importantly, considerable sense of drive and a profound interest in the fascinating world of international shipbroking.

 At Maersk Broker you will typically start your career by supporting experienced brokers, but you can also have your own accounts.
 Day-to-day responsibilities include developing and maintaining a client portfolio, keeping in touch with ship owners, charterers, brokers and yards, taking part in contract negotiations and helping to develop projects.

 While you gradually gain experience you will assume more responsibility, cultivating and expanding your customer base, identifying and seizing new opportunities, working more closely with other Maersk Broker teams and helping to train less-experienced brokers.
 Slowly but surely, you will take on more advanced roles such as key client leads.